- Events & Placemaking

 - Lovett Library & Park

-The library is situated on a property that also includes a roughly one-acre park, defined on the Lovett deed to remain a park in perpetuity, with the lone exception of the library’s expansion—which has now happened twice.
+The library first opened in 1887 as an independent facility dedicated by Charlotte Lovett Bostwick in memory of her brother Thomas Lovett, who’d owned the land on which the library was built.
+The building is situated on a property that also includes a roughly one-acre park, defined on the Lovett deed to remain a park in perpetuity, with one exception for the library’s expansion—which has now happened twice.

-While the Free Library of Philadelphia built an expansion for a children’s library onto the library building, Mt.
+Concurrent to the FLP’s expansion of the library to include a dedicated children’s library, Mt.
 Airy CDC partnered with Fairmount Park Conservancy to invigorate and activate the park grounds, transforming it into the community center it’s destined to be at its location in the exact heart of Mt.
 Airy.
 The library reopened in December 2017, and with a first week that included the Go Mt.
 Airy Garden Party and five nights of Parks on Tap, Lovett Park reopened in May 2018.